Dr Susan Stevens, CPsychol, AFBPsS

 I offer therapy - this is supposed to be therapeutic and help with distress.
 Sometimes, however, for various reasons, distress can increase during or after sessions.

-This can sometimes happen during treatment for PTSD, for example.
+This can sometimes happen during treatment for trauma, for example.
 It is therefore really important to feel able to discuss this in advance, and make sensible plans to manage any increase in distressing memories, dreams or emotions between sessions.

 If you have any questions at all, please do contact me and I’ll be very happy to discuss things further.